TEAMuP-dev/HARP/tools/model_agent/README.md

 # HARP Model Agent

+> New here?
+Read [`OVERVIEW.md`](./OVERVIEW.md) first — a plain-language tour of
+> how model deployment works in HARP, with a pipeline diagram and a glossary.
+> This README is the command reference.

 `model_agent` discovers Hugging Face Spaces, probes HARP-compatible Gradio endpoints, scores raw Hugging Face models, and packages model metadata into reviewable artifacts.